[Updated July 2021]

 So what’s the best entry-level camera for your budding young street photographer?
 (Short answer: there are lots of great cameras and a handful that can lead to frustrating experiences.)
-Well, we’ve spent four summers with more than 50 kids, ages 9 to 13 through in our Riveted Kids Street Photography day camp (check here for 2019 photography day and travel camp dates), I learned which cameras allowed the kids to learn some fundamental photography concepts, take great pictures, and have fun.
+Well, we’ve spent four summers with more than 50 kids, ages 9 to 13 through in our Riveted Kids Street Photography Day Camps, and we’ve learned which cameras allowed the kids to best learn fundamental photography concepts, take great pictures, and have fun.

 First, just know that:

 - We don’t get anything for sharing these links with you.
 We know how hard it is to sort through the options – this is just a friendly service to help you make a great decision

 - I’m only listing cameras up to $500.

-- Camper ages were from the 4th to the 8th grade
+- Campers aged from the 4th grade to the 8th grade (ages 9 to 13)

 Great Cameras ($200 – $500)